Trump’s sway over GOP tested as impeachment heads to Senate - The Boston Globe

 A few GOP senators have agreed with Democrats, though not close to the number that will be needed to convict Trump.

-Sen. Mitt Romney, R-Utah, said he believes "what is being alleged and what we saw, which is incitement to insurrection, is an impeachable offense.”
+Senator Mitt Romney, Republican of Utah, said he believes “what is being alleged and what we saw, which is incitement to insurrection, is an impeachable offense.”
 Romney said, “If not, what is?”

 But Romney, the lone Republican to vote to convict Trump when the Senate acquitted the then-president in last year’s trial, appears to be an outlier.